UK Airline Carry-On Size Comparison 2026: Full Breakdown

 | Wizz Air | ❌ | One bag only |

-easyJet is the only major UK airline that does not allow a separate personal item alongside your cabin bag.
+easyJet, like Ryanair and Wizz Air, does not allow a separate personal item alongside your cabin bag.
 One bag is one bag.

 Dimension tables are useful.
 What happens when you get to the gate is more useful.
 Here’s a ranked enforcement guide, strictest to most lenient: